 What’s on offer?
 Rotating weekly, the menu at Tawlet could include any variety of dishes from all corners of Lebanon, such as tabbouleh from Kfardlekous (a village in the north) or fattoush – a salad of mixed greens, radish and tomato – from Ammiq in the west.
 Each dish is served on a large platter for guests to help themselves.

 Serving the community: Dozens of women from villages across Lebanon take turns designing menus that showcase their local dishes.
-For many of the team, Tawlet offered the chance to move to the city, support their families and to show their pride in Lebanese food.
+For many of the team, Tawlet offered the chance to move to the city, support their families and show their pride in Lebanese food.

 The open kitchen: Without physical barriers between the diners and the chefs, Tawlet is a space that encourages conversation – about the origins of the dishes, the significance of the food and the traditions from local communities.
 Much of the restaurant’s profits are dedicated to supporting local farmers and cooks, and the furniture and decor have been carefully selected from the region’s artists and designers.